Study: What are the genetics underlying 12 different cancer types?

 - The percentage of patients with risk-increasing gene mutations varies among cancers.

-- 19% of ovarian cancer patients in this study had an inherited mutation in a gene that increases cancer risk, compared to only 4% of acute myeloid leukemia patients, indicating that inherited mutations play a greater role in ovarian cancer than acute myeloid leukemia.
+- 19% of ovarian cancer patients in this study had an in a gene that increases cancer risk, compared to only 4% of acute myeloid leukemia patients, indicating that inherited mutations play a greater role in ovarian cancer than acute myeloid leukemia.

 Researchers did not have information on the family histories of the cancer patients in this study, which would have provided more insight regarding the cancer risk conferred by the patients’ mutations.
 While the study looked at a sizeable group of patients, only a small number of them had some of the individual cancers.
 For example, only 178 cancer patients were identified, compared to 770 breast cancer patients, which makes it difficult to draw conclusions about cancer from the limited sample size.
 Additionally, because the majority of the study population was Caucasian, the results are more relevant to that population, and not as relevant to individuals of other backgrounds.